 Medieval and Early Modern Studies majors may fulfill the requirement for the capstone experience by choosing one of the three options below.
+Since this major is tailored to individual student interests, the capstone requirement will be fulfilled through the choice of options best suited to particular concentrations.

 Students choosing option 1 will undertake an independent studies course as the significant project on which to bring to bear information, skills and ideas acquired from the major, which will be indicated by the addition of MDST 511 to it.
 The topic and approach chosen for this course will be such as to provide the opportunity for the student to integrate and advance knowledge and insight gained in previous courses in the major.
 For example, a student who has taken HISE H420, Disease, Death, Destitution, and Despair in Early Modern Europe, and ENLS 413, Renaissance Literature, might design a course focused on the literary representation of poverty in Early Modern England.
 Through guided readings, presentations short papers, and a final paper, the student would trace connections between historical, moral, and theological debates on poverty in the 16th and 17th centuries and its depiction in literature.